yuanqing/malarkey/README.md

 > Simulate a typewriter effect in vanilla JavaScript.

 - Flexible API allowing granular control
-- Option to repeat the effect indefinitely
+- Option to repeat the sequence indefinitely
-- Allows enqueuing a function in the sequence
 - Allows stopping and resuming the sequence on-the-fly
-- 522 bytes gzipped
+- 524 bytes gzipped

 ## Usage